 \section{Conclusions}

-Numerical simulations are carried out for dense gas using Euler equations with van der Waals EOS to resolve non-linear non classical waves.
-Various benchmark test cases in 1D are carried out using MOVERS-n, MOVERS-1,MOVERS+ and RICCA.
-These test cases demonstrate behaviour of the non-classical waves based on the sign of $\Gamma$.
-All the four numerical schemes could resolve these waves reasonably well.
-Further study of wave structures and flow features over simple geometries in 2D are carried out using MOVERS+ and RICCA as these two schemes are more robust than MOVERS.
+Numerical simulations are carried out for dense gases using Euler equations with van der Waals EOS to resolve non-linear non-classical waves, wherein the change in the sign of the fundamental derivative leads to non-classical solutions like physical expansion shocks that satisfy the entropy conditions.
+Various benchmark test cases in 1D are carried out using MOVERS+ and RICCA.
+These test cases demonstrate the behaviour of the non-classical waves based on the sign of $\Gamma$.
+Both the numerical schemes could resolve these waves reasonably well.
+Further study of wave structures and flow features over simple geometries in 2D are carried out using MOVERS+ and RICCA.
 Both steady and unsteady test cases are considered in testing the capability of these algorithms.
-It is observed that the wave fields of dense gas are significantly different from those corresponding to the perfect gas.
+It is observed that the wave fields of dense gas flows are significantly different from those corresponding to the perfect gas.
 The ability of these algorithms in resolving the flow features with real gas EOS is clearly demonstrated.
-It can be concluded that these algorithms can be used with any real gas EOS without any modifications to general hyperbolic systems.
+It can be concluded that these algorithms can be used with any real gas EOS without any modifications for general hyperbolic systems.